 - a.
 Remember to focus not on the stances, but on specific facts.
 How many teens become pregnant?
 How many people are on welfare?
 What does welfare cost?
 How many businesses close due to government regulation?
 How many workers have been killed on the job? - b.
-Review search material on the Finding Sources page.
-See also the sample research paragraphs in the Revision Essay #3 section below (14).
+Review search material in "Uh . . .
+Dr. Bordelon.
+How do I find sources?"
+(I&C 73).
+See also the sample research paragraphs in the Revision Essay #3 section of this packet.